wenhaojiangsoc/devaluation/README.md

 # The Cultural Devaluation of Feminization Work

-Repository for replication codes and data for the paper *The Cultural Devaluation of Feminized Work*, currently under peer review.
+Repository for replication codes and data for the paper *The Cultural Devaluation of Feminized Work*, that is conditionally accepted by the *American Sociological Review*.

 ## Overview about the Repository